eppleton/frgaal/index.md

 used JDK.
 All the compiler code is downloaded from Maven central and it can run on anything from JDK8 up.
 If you want to update your compiler to get a bugfix or to use latest language feature, you can change <version>
-to something newer.
-However, until you do that, no matter what breaking changes appear in the JDK, your project is still going to compile into exactly the same .class files.
+to some newer version.
+However, until you do that, no matter what breaking changes appear in the JDK, your project is still going to compile into exactly the same `.class` files.

 Usage on command line
 ---------------------